emartinez-dat/MyPad/README.md

 # MyPad

-Lightweight web notepad like app for your notes.
+Lightweight web notepad app for your notes.